-The Fund invests primarily in investment-grade fixed income securities of issuers located in the U.S. Under normal market conditions, the Fund invests at least 80% of its net assets, plus borrowings for investment purposes, in a diversified portfolio of fixed income instruments.
-Fixed income instruments include bonds, debt securities and other similar instruments issued by various public- or private-sector entities.
+The Fund invests primarily in U.S. dollar denominated fixed income securities.
+Under normal market conditions, the Fund invests at least 80% of its net assets, plus borrowings for investment purposes, in a diversified portfolio of fixed income instruments.
+Fixed income instruments include, but are not limited to: obligations issued or guaranteed by the U.S. Government, its agencies, or instrumentalities; corporate debt securities; municipal debt securities; U.S. dollar-denominated debt of foreign issuers; and securities including mortgage-backed and asset-backed securities.
+These securities may have different types of interest rate payment and reset terms.